-Torbay Conservatives are supporting David Cameron in campaigning to help small business and we remain the only political grouping in the bay to understand the needs of the many local employers for less regulation.
-Our campaigns include vigorously opposing the proposed 'bed tax' which we believe would seriously damage the local economy, and campaigning to build the by pass at Kingskerswell, which we believe is essential to secure our future.
-Labour has failed to realise the importance of local private businesses to the economy of seaside towns like Torbay; and that much more could be done to encourage employment and prosperity by reducing red tape and increasing local democracy.
+Torbay Conservatives support campaigns to help small business and we remain the only political grouping in the bay to understand the needs of the many local employers for less regulation.
+Labour failed to realise the importance of local private businesses to the economy of seaside towns like Torbay; and that much more could be done to encourage employment and prosperity by reducing red tape and increasing local democracy.

-Torbay has a significant retirement community who Conservatives believe fail to get a fair deal from Government, especially as far as private pensions are concerned after Gordon Brown began taxing pension contributions in 1997.Conservatives are campaigning hard to a better deal for pensioners today and in the future.
+Torbay has a significant retirement community who Conservatives believe failed to get a fair deal from the last Labour Government, especially as far as private pensions are concerned after Gordon Brown began taxing pension contributions in 1997.Conservatives are campaigning hard to a better deal for pensioners today and in the future.